Kartoffelklösse

-Kartoffelklöße, Kartoffelklösse (/de/) or Erdäpfelknödel are a type of potato dumpling.
-They often contain a crouton, ham, or sauerkraut filling.
+Kartoffelklöße (/de/) or Erdäpfelknödel is a type of potato-dumpling.
+They often contain a crouton-, ham-, or sauerkraut-filling.

-The dumplings are known throughout Germany, Switzerland, and Austria but are most common in Bavaria, Thuringia, and the Rhineland.
-In Bavaria similar dumplings are called reiberknödel (from "to grate"), in Swabia gleeß and gneedl, in Franconia gniedla or klueß and in Austria erdäpfelknödel.
-The dish is also known in other northern and eastern European countries by various names.
+The dumplings are known throughout Germany, Switzerland, and Austria, but are most-common in Bavaria, Thuringia, and the Rhineland.
+In Bavaria, similar dumplings are called Reibeknödel (from "to grate"), in Swabia Gleeß and Gneedl, in Franconia Gniedla or Klueß, and in Austria Erdäpfelknödel.
+The dish is also known in other Northern- and Eastern-European countries by various names.

 History

-According to the Register of Traditional Foodstuffs of the Austrian Federal Ministry of Agriculture, Regions and Tourism, potato dumplings have been known in Austria for only a couple of centuries, as opposed to other types of dumpling which date back to at least 2500 BC and likely into the region's Neolithic period.
+According to the Register of Traditional Foodstuffs of the Austrian Federal Ministry of Agriculture, Regions, and Tourism, potato-dumplings have been known in Austria for only a couple of centuries, as opposed to other types of dumpling which date back to at least 2500 BC and likely into the region's Neolithic period.
 Potatoes are native to South America and were introduced to Europe during the Columbian Exchange.